nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221008063052/README.md

 # autorunning scripts in cards

-the concept of `autorunning scripts in cards`.
+- the concept of `autorunning scripts in cards`.

-implemented:
-- help snippet block on the implementation page.
+  - this is an example
 - add executable file named `autoexec_enrich` to card

 ```